CrispyPin/vrchat-linux-video-workaround/README.md

 # vrchat-linux-video-workaround
 Dumb workaround that allows you to play video player content from a vrchat world in mpv instead, since they don't work in proton yet.

+The latest version can be found at https://github.com/CrispyPin/vrchat-linux-video-workaround

-## setup
+## Installation
-requires `mpv yt-dlp python3 mono`
+requires `mpv yt-dlp python3`

-build+install with `make install`
+install with `make install`

-run `vrc-mpv.py` to play videos with mpv when they are requested by vrchat
+run `vrc-mpv` to play videos with mpv when they are requested by vrchat

+## building
+requires `mono`
+`make build && make install`